griffithlab/rnabio.org/_posts/0003-06-01-DE_Pathway_Analysis.md

 ```

 ### Visualize
 For this last step we will do a very brief introduction to visualizing our results.
-We will use a tool called [NaviGO](http://kiharalab.org/web/navigo/views/goset.php)
+We will use a tool called [GOView](http://www.webgestalt.org/2017/GOView/), which is part of the [WEB-based Gene Set Ananlysis ToolKit (WebGestalt)]((http://www.webgestalt.org/) suite of tools.

 **Step One**
  * Use a web browser to download your results